tomwilsonsco/rs-fastsam/README.md

    - Update paths in `config.yaml` to match your local setup

 4. **Download required models**
-   - The app will automatically download models on first run
+   - The app will automatically download models from Ultralytics on the first run.
    - Or manually place model files in the `models/` directory as specified in `config.yaml`

 5. **Run the application**